Let’s Make The Mid-South A Safer Place To Live!

 The cold case crisis is here and working cold cases with a dedicated cold case unit is not a luxury but rather a necessity!

-To help the Mid-South (Memphis in particular), to achieve that goal, the MSCCI will provide pro bono cold case expertise that includes free cold case and homicide training, and will utilize funds donated by concerned citizens to help offset some of the expenses associated with investigating and solving those unresolved homicides (Cold Cases).
+To help the Mid-South (Memphis in particular) to achieve that goal, the MSCCI will provide pro bono cold case expertise that includes free cold case and homicide training, and will utilize funds donated by concerned citizens to help offset some of the expenses associated with investigating and solving those unresolved homicides (Cold Cases).

 This initiative was founded by its President, Jim Adcock, PhD.